$\sigma$-locales in Formal Topology: sigma -frames in Formal Topology

-The frame presented by $(L,\cov_L)$ is called the {\bf frame envelope} of $L$ in \cite{envelope}.
-Some results about the frame envelope become strikingly straightforward in the language of formal topology.
-For instance, the statement that if $L$ is compact, then so is its envelope \cite{envelope} can be proved as follows.
-Assume $\top\cov_L U$, that is, $\top\leq\bigvee W$ for some countable $W\sub U$.
-By compactness of $L$, there is a (Kuratowski-)finite $K\sub W\sub U$ such that $\top\leq\bigvee K$.
-So $\top\cov_L K$ and hence $(L,\cov_L)$ is compact.
+The frame presented by $(L,\cov_L)$ is called the {\bf frame envelope} of $L$ in~\cite{envelope}.
+Some results about the frame envelope look quite elegant in the language of formal topology.
+For instance, the statement that if $L$ is compact as a $\sigma$-frame, then its envelope is compact as a frame~\cite{envelope} can be proved as follows.\footnote{By directly interpreting the notion proposed in~\cite{envelope} in our foundational framework, we say that a $\sigma$-frame $L$ is compact if, for any countable $W\subseteq L$, $1=\bigvee W$ implies that $1=\bigvee K$ for some Kuratowski-finite $K\subseteq W$.} Assume $1\cov_L U$, that is, $1\leq\bigvee W$ for some countable $W\sub U$.
+By compactness of $L$, there is a (Kuratowski-)finite $K\sub W\sub U$ such that $1\leq\bigvee K$.
+So $1\cov_L K$ and hence $(L,\cov_L)$ is compact.